 - Use the drop-down menu to select the state where you're searching for an apartment.
 All 50 states plus the District of Columbia and Puerto Rico are included in the list.

 - Click on NEXT, and this will take you to a page where you can enter the city, county, or zip code where you want to live.
 If you wish, you can provide more information to narrow your search for the right apartment.
 You can specify the number of bedrooms you require and indicate if you would be interested in an apartment that's been set aside for certain groups, such as seniors or renters with disabilities.

 - The next page lists the properties in your designated area that offer subsidized apartments.
 Look at the property addresses listed in the search results and the information provided about each one.

-- If a certain property interests you, contact that property's management company using the phone number that appears at the left
+- If a certain property interest you, contact that property's management company using the phone number that appears at the left